dotnet/orleans/src/Documentation/resources/frequently_asked_questions.md

 There are various patterns that help prevent overloading of a single grain even when logically it is a central point of communication.

 For example, if a grain is an aggregator of some counters or statistics that are reported by a large number of grains on a regular basis, one proven approach is to add a controlled number of intermediate aggregator grains and assign each of the reporting grains (using a modulo on a key or a hash) to an intermediate aggregator, so that the load is more or less evenly distributed across all intermediate aggregator grains that in their turn periodically report partial aggregates to the central aggregator grain.

-### Can a single Orleans cluster run across multiple datacenters?

-Orleans clusters are currently limited to a single data center per cluster.
-Instead, since 1.3.0, you can consider a multi-cluster deployment where clusters deployed to different datacenters form a single multi-cluster.

-### In what cases can a split brain (same grain activated in multiple silos at the same time) happen?

-During normal operations the Orleans runtime guarantees that each grain will have at most one instance in the cluster.
-The only time this guarantee can be violated is when a silo crashes or gets killed without a proper shutdown.
-In that case, there is a ~30 second (based on configuration) window where a grain can potentially get temporarily instantiated in more than one silo.
-Convergence to a single instance per grain is guaranteed, and duplicate activations will be deactivated when this window closes.

-Also you can take a look at Orleans' [paper](http://research.microsoft.com/pubs/210931/Orleans-MSR-TR-2014-41.pdf) for a more detailed information, however you don't need to understand it fully to be able to write your application code.
-You just need to consider the rare possibility of having two instances of an actor while writing your application.
-The persistence model guarantees that no writes to storage are blindly overwritten in such a case.

 ## How To